'It's out of question': Ray Romano closes door on 'Everybody Loves Raymond' reboot during 'Real Time with Bill Maher' appearance

-Ray Romano closes door on 'Everybody Loves Raymond' reboot during 'Real Time with Bill Maher' appearance
+Ray Romano definitively shut down hopes for an 'Everybody Loves Raymond' reboot during his appearance on 'Real Time with Bill Maher'

 LOS ANGELES, CALIFORNIA: Ray Romano, the iconic comedian and actor renowned for his role in the classic sitcom 'Everybody Loves Raymond,' recently made a significant statement about the possibility of a reboot of the beloved show.